 A prosecutor's office that is awarded a grant shall use or authorize the use of the grant money only:

-A prosecutor’s office may hire additional assistant prosecutors, investigators or victim assistance coordinators or other types of staff.
+A prosecutor’s office may hire additional assistant prosecutors, investigators, victim assistance coordinators or other types of staff.
 However, each expenditure is subject to the rules, grant agreement and grant management standards, including a requirement that expenditures be necessary and reasonable.
-And because grant funds may only be used for the state purpose of ensuring professional legal representation of the people's interests throughout the state, new staff positions created and funded with SB 22 funding must satisfy this requirement.
+Because grant funds may only be used for the state purpose of ensuring professional legal representation of the people's interests throughout the state, new staff positions created and funded with SB 22 funding must satisfy this requirement.
+And salary increases are only available to the specific position types listed in (e)(1) regardless of the position being new or existing.

 Executive assistants are not eligible for salary increases under Local Government Code 130.913(e)(1).